paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/annexII_A.md

 (annexII_A)=
 # Annex A Probability distributions

-In the following, the parametrization of the probability distributions introduced in Section 6.4 (Model development: Statistical methods) and used in Chapter 7 (Bayesian methods) is given as a common reference.
+In the following, the parametrization of the probability distributions introduced in Section 6.4 (Model development: {term}`Statistical methods <Statistical method>`) and used in Chapter 7 (Bayesian methods) is given as a common reference.

 **Exponential distribution**